IsratTasnimEsha/Secured-Area-Verification-System/README.md

 - Israt Tasnim Esha
 - Nusrat Tarmin Meem

-Dept. Of Computer Science And Engineering,
+*Department of Computer Science and Engineering*

-Khulna University Of Engineering And Technology.
+*Khulna University of Engineering and Technology*